Beneficial Bacteria for Plants: See How They Support Them

 Mycorrhiza is tiny fungi structures that are attached to plants’ roots.
 Mycorrhiza function is similar to the function of roots.
 It helps roots in uptaking water and nutrients.
 Moreover, it also protects plants from different kinds of predators.
 But what do they get in return?

-You can buy Mycorrhizal inoculants from online stores.
-They can also be purchased from nearby garden stores as well.
+You can buy Mycorrhizal inoculants from online stores and then make your own beneficial bacteria spray for plants.
 The majority use Rhizophagus irregularis.
 It is either sprinkled on the roots of the plants or mixed with the seeds before planting.
 According to experts, playing them directly in the soil is the best method.
-Search Mycorrhizal Inoculants in amazon.
+Search Mycorrhizal Inoculants on amazon.

 On top of that, compost contains those beneficial microbes which are not even present in commercial inoculants.
 In addition to this, mulching with compost leads to more nutrients being added.
 So, colonize your garden with compost as a mulching medium.